spro1/dcinside_auto_write/README.md

 pip install selenium configparser setuptools pyvirtual PyVirtualDisplay
 ```
 get and install google-chrome-stable package from https://www.chrome.com
-download chrome webdriver from https://chromedriver.chromium.org/downloads to the git directory
+download chrome webdriver from https://chromedriver.chromium.org/downloads and put it in the git directory

 # config setting